josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🧪_Development_Experimentation/💔_romance_lens_as_ontology_failure.md

 ---

-## Why this is not just a UX problem
+## ⚠️ Why This Is Not Just a UX Problem

 Romance lens failure is often dismissed as:
 - recommendation weirdness